 Once a policy has been set then job roles need to be assessed to determine which model they fit into: workplace based, home-based or hybrid.

 Our online workplace assessment tool supports employers to evaluate and implement agile working arrangements.

 Enablers and barriers for agile working

-In order for agile working to be effective we must give early consideration to the obvious enablers and barriers:
+For agile working to be effective early consideration must be given to enablers and barriers:

 Employer obligations – risk assessment

-Employers have a duty of care to look after the health, safety, and welfare of their employees and as a result must consider how this is impacted when operating an agile model.
+Employers have a duty of care to look after the health, safety, and welfare of their employees and must consider how this is impacted when operating an agile model.

-Completing a risk profile will enable you to identify what hazards need to be considered.
+Completing a working from home risk assessment will enable you to identify what hazards need to be considered.

 Employers are responsible for ensuring the safety of employees’ home workstations by carrying out a DSE assessment.
 This will identify potential ergonomic issues, such as chair and desk height, monitor placement and keyboard setup.

 Ensure employees have suitable equipment and ergonomic furniture to reduce the risk of musculoskeletal disorders.
 A risk assessment determines what measures are required to reduce the risk.